davetang/ensembldb/README.md

 2 rows in set (0.254 sec)
 ```

 Unique human gene IDs; expected 78932 based on Ensembl 113 but got 86691.
 The gene build is 2014-01-Ensembl, so perhaps this is not using the human annotation from Ensembl 113 but instead Ensembl 76 based on `first_release`.
+I'm not sure how more distinct gene IDs turn up.

 ```sql
 select count(distinct(stable_id)) from gene_member where genome_db_id = 150;